gojimmypi/arduino/README.md

 see what version you have by using avrdude -v

-on my most recent update of Raspian Jesse:
 ```
 avrdude: Version 6.1, compiled on Jul  7 2015 at 13:18:47
          Copyright (c) 2000-2005 Brian Dean, http://www.bdmicro.com/